MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-services.md

 - *Understand network traffic.* Assess the expected network traffic for the workload.
 Understand the data transfer needs and the frequency of network requests.

 - *Understand bandwidth requirements.* Determine the bandwidth requirements for the workload.
-Consider the amount of data that's transmitted and received over the network.
+Consider the amount of data transmitted and received over the network.

 - *Understand network Latency.* Evaluate the desired latency for the workload.
 Use private virtual networks and backbone networks instead of traversing the public internet.
 This technique decreases the latency of the workload.